 TamU-K – A Club Owned by Supporters

 TamU-K is a football club based in Tampere, Finland.
 In 2012 the club played its first competitive season in Kutonen, the seventh tier of the Finnish football pyramid.
-The first two seasons both ended in promotion, and in 2014 TamU-K will play in Nelonen (fifth tier).
+The first two seasons both ended in promotion, and in 2014 TamU-K played in Nelonen (fifth tier).
+The season ended in a loss on penalties in a promotion match, and thereby TamU-K remains in Nelonen for the 2015 season.

 TamU-K was started in the aftermath of Tampere United being banned from competitive football by the Finnish FA, under controversial circumstances, less than a month before the start of the 2011 season.
 The club is run by Tampere Unitedin kannattajat ry (TUK ry), a supporters trust that was originally founded in 2009 to help Tampere United in the economic difficulties that the club had run into.
 TUK ry is owned by its members, who are supporters of Tampere United.
 Each member has one vote in matters concerning the supporters trust and the club.